 PC retrogaming how-to for 64-bit Windows – and Linux!

 We all love old games.
-Here is how to play old games on Windows 10 and Windows 8.1 using DOSBox.
-Classic games that are worth your time!
+Here is how to play old games on Windows 10 or Linux using DOSBox.
+Classic games that are worth your time, all for the fun!

 We love the old games.
 It’s a nostalgia thing from when we played those really old games on our 286 (or older, like an MSX) computer, either using floppy disks or cassettes/cartridges.
 There is nothing much sysadmin about this, it’s all about FUN!
 You all remember Airborne Ranger, Operation Wolf, Blues Brothers, Gunboat and The Lost Vikings, right?…

 Recently I discovered myabandonware.com.
 My Abandonware is a website hosting thousands of old video games from 1980 to 2010.
 I found computers games I played years, years and years, ago…

 However, old games on a modern computer can be a “bit” of a problem.
 Some of you might remember running Airborne Ranger on a 486 or Pentium computer, and the game played waaay too fast… Not to mention 16 bit back then, versus 64 bit Windows or Linux nowadays.

 And that’s were DOSBox comes in.
 DOSBox is an open source DOS emulator for BeOS, Linux, Mac OS X, OS/2, and Windows.
 Primarily focuses on running DOS Games.

 All you need to run and play these old games on your modern day x64 Windows 10, 8.1, 8.0 or Windows 7 computer is:

 - some old games, download from My Abandonware, or buy from GOG.com